 Heart valve disease symptoms can present as mild to severe.

-It is import to remember that not all patients with severe aortic stenosis suffer obvious symptoms, however on more in-depth questioning, it is often found that the patient’s activity levels have declined over time without them releasing.
+It is important to remember that not all patients with severe aortic stenosis suffer obvious symptoms, however on more in-depth questioning, it is often found that the patient’s activity levels have declined over time without them realising.

 It’s estimated that up to 32% of patients may be symptomatic when asked.

 Some symptoms and red flags of Aortic Stenosis may include:

 Many live with the debilitating symptoms of severe aortic stenosis, impacting their quality of life, adding considerable costs to the healthcare system2.